renatamoon/isis_api/README.md

 ## <a id="execução"> 🔴 EXECUTE HYPERCORN </a>

-- To Execute the application run the command: `uvicorn main:app --reload`
+- To Execute the application run the command: `uvicorn main:app --reload` or manually run the `main.py` file.

 <hr>